salvoravida/recoil-toolkit/README.md

 What you get out of the box:

-- task manager integrated
+- 📈 task manager
-- loading stacks
+- ⌚ loading stacks
-- error stack
+- ❌ error stack
-- immutable atomic updaters
+- :atom: immutable atomic updaters
-- ... more coming soon... stay tuned!
+- 🔜 more coming soon... stay tuned!

 ## 🧰 Installation